Piotr Piecuch: Research interests and accomplishments

 Piecuch has established himself as one of the leaders of electronic structure theory.
 Of particular note are his contributions to coupled-cluster and many-body theories.
 His work on the renormalized and active-space coupled-cluster methods is especially important, since the resulting approximations, such as CR-CC(2,3), CCSDt, or CC(t;3), and their extensions utilizing the equation-of-motion coupled-cluster concepts, for example, CR-EOMCC, EOMCCSDt, etc., can accurately describe potential energy surfaces, biradicals, and electronic excitations in molecules without resorting to complex multi-reference wave functions.
+His ideas of semi-stochastic, selected-configuration-interaction-driven, and adaptive coupled-cluster approaches based on the CC(P;Q) formalism and his contributions to single and double electron attachment and ionization potential equation-of-motion coupled-cluster theories have attracted attention as well.

-In general, Piecuch has been among the early and lead developers of multi-reference, response, extended, generalized, and externally corrected coupled-cluster methods, including approximate coupled-pair approaches for strongly correlated systems.
+In general, Piecuch has been among the early and leading developers of state-selective and orthogonally spin-adapted state-universal multi-reference coupled-cluster approaches, as well as linear-response, extended, generalized, and externally corrected coupled-cluster methods.
+The latter methods include a wide range of approximate coupled-pair approaches for strongly correlated systems.
 His group and collaborators have also implemented linear scaling, local correlation coupled-cluster methods for large systems.
 The resulting multi-level local schemes that combine higher-level methods, such as CR-CC(2,3), to treat reactive parts of large molecular systems, with lower-order local or canonical methods, such as MP2 or CCSD, to describe chemically inactive regions are particularly valuable.

 Although the exponential wave function ansatz of coupled-cluster theory was originally proposed by nuclear physicists, it initially found limited applications in nuclear structure theory.
 Piecuch and his associates, and their co-workers working in the area of nuclear theory have demonstrated the great utility of quantum-chemistry-inspired coupled-cluster approximations in the field of nuclear physics.